 Unfortunately, you can’t stop the ageing process, and factors such as your genes are uncontrollable too.
 However, you can take some of the lifestyle factors that have been mentioned above and change them to prevent wrinkles.

 Take a sensible approach to UV raysSeeing as UV ray exposure is a leading cause of wrinkles, you need to limit your exposure to them.
-Spending half-a-hour a day in the sun is enough to get your daily dose of Vitamin D. If you spend longer outdoors, try using sunscreen and sunglasses that protect the skin around the eyes.
-Finally, switch using a tanning bed for fake tan.
+Spending half-an-hour a day in the sun is enough to get your daily dose of Vitamin D. If you spend longer outdoors, try using sunscreen and sunglasses that protect the skin around the eyes.
+Finally, switch using a tanning bed for a fake tan.